 The ability to interpret and discuss results can only be properly achieved through long-term maturation of ideas.
 Students are thus expected to be up-to-date in their weekly material.
-To this end, exercises will be assigned every week.
-An individual and hand-written copy is to be submitted the following week in person at class break.
-Detailed solutions will be provided but individual copies will not be corrected in detail.
+To this end, exercises and readings will be assigned every week.
+An individual and hand-written copy of the answers to exercises is to be submitted the following week in person at class break.
+Detailed solutions will then be provided but individual copies will not be corrected in detail.
 I will look only at honest attempts to solve and interpret the problems.
-It goes without saying that class attendance is mandatory.
+It goes without saying that class attendance is mandatory; missing more than two classes or two classes in a row will be severely penalized.
 Assiduous attendance and assignment completion will make up for the last 20%.